What Is a Language Service Provider, and How to Choose the Right One for Your Needs?

 This is an important question, as it helps you determine whether a single LSP can meet your needs.
 Even if you plan to launch in the majority of global markets, one LSP is often enough.
-For example, Globalme offers localization services in 35+ languages.
-However, if you plan to truly go global, you might want to think about distributing localization orders to different LSPs who specialize in specific target languages – or simply ask your potential LSP about their ability to cover additional languages.
+However, if you plan to truly go global, you might want to think about distributing localization orders to different LSPs who specialize in certain target languages or domains—say, sports translation services—or simply ask your potential LSP about their ability to cover additional languages or subject matters.

-If you have implemented a specific workflow, you want to make sure that your future LSP knows how to handle that workflow and how to adapt to preferred communication flows for handling requests and orders as well.
-If you decided for a continuous flow, your LSP should, at the very minimum, be able to handle and sort all new content in the preferred time frame and deliver it back to you in the preferred formats.
+If you have implemented a specific workflow—e.g., waterfall, agile, continuous, etc.—you want to make sure that your future LSP knows how to handle that workflow and how to adapt to preferred communication flows for handling requests and orders as well.
+If you employ continuous localization, your LSP should, at the very minimum, be able to handle and sort all new content in the preferred time frame and deliver it back to you in the preferred formats.

-How much content do you produce per day, week, month?
+How much content do you produce per day, week, or month?

 If they love to put the cherry on top of the cake, they will be working with a TMS that even allows for contextualization (e. g., with screenshots), direct communication between content producers and translators, and extraction of new content over the old in updated content versions to ensure efficiency and minimization of risk for errors and omissions.

 Will you roll out in specific markets first?